How to Properly Prep & Clean Cheesecloth for Cooking

 • not dripping

-Dripping cloth = fibers loosen + stick.
+Dripping cloth = fibers loosen + stick to your food.

 Can you spot the cheese cloth?
 Hint: See upper left corner of the pot.

-The Problem With Meat Broth Residue
+The Meat Broth Residue Problem

-When you use cheesecloth in:
+When you use a cheesecloth in:

-• Meat stock
+• Meat stock / anchovy broth

-• Garlic/onion aromatics
+• Garlic-y / onion aromatics

 • Instant Pot pressure cooking